HiMeditator/auto-caption/README_en.md

 >
 > The gummy subtitle engine in this project is a Python subprocess, packaged into an executable file using pyinstaller.
 The code for running the subtitle engine subprocess is in the `src\main\utils\engine.ts` file.

-First, enter the `python-subprocess` folder and execute the following command to create a virtual environment:
+First, enter the `caption-engine` folder and execute the following command to create a virtual environment:

 ```bash
 python -m venv subenv